dviar2718/DanWeb/interests/python/pluralsight_python_fundamentals_notes.md

 - [while to run script more than once](https://github.com/dviar2718/DanWeb/blob/gh-pages/interests/python/sample_code/while_sum_digits.py)
 - You can break out of an infinite loop in the REPL with <code>Ctrl+C</code>
 - The <code>break</code> keyword terminates the innermost loop, transferring execution to the first statement after the loop.
 Here is an [example](https://github.com/dviar2718/DanWeb/blob/gh-pages/interests/python/sample_code/while_with_break.py).
+- for loop is used to visit each item in a sequence
+-